UC needs your help at our Bloom & Zoom Bicycle Run (August 16. Call (574) 875-5158 or email email@example.com if you can help...and THANKS!!

 20-year-old Chelsea Duran was only married for nine months when she was diagnosed with Ovarian Cancer.
 At first the doctor thought she was pregnant, but tests soon revealed that her growing abdomen was a 12 inch tumor.
-Surgery removed most of the cancer, and now Chelsea is receiving chemotherapy to attack the remaining cancer cells.
+After surgery & chemotherapy, she is cancer free!
 Chelsea and her husband, Erik, left college, and found full-time work managing a local Pizza Hut.
 Living with her parents, Chelsea is covered under her father’s health insurance, which has a $5,000 deductible.
 Your donations will help this young couple on their journey through treatment.

 UC provided $138,375 in financial aid in 2013, but by helping clients form a plan for their time in treatment, UC also realized that we could refer them other other organizations that helped them find over $440,000 that they didn't know about.

 In this picture, Shayne Rock has had surgery and finished radiation treatments for thyroid cancer, so she is cancer free!
 Like so many of United Cancer’s clients, the combination of out-of-pocket treatment costs and loss of income lead Shayne to UC for help.
 Shayne is a 20 year employee of KMC Controls, and she has a 19-year-old daughter studying business at IPFW.
 Shayne also works at Maplecrest Country Club and loves to play golf.
 In fact, Shayne played golf when she attended Goshen High School.
 Your donations helped Shayne with her cancer bills, and we can’t thank you enough!